John Bullock Clark: United States political career

 By 1857, Clark had switched allegiance from the Whigs to the Democrats due to his pro-slavery views.
 That year, he was elected to fill the vacant United States House of Representatives seat left by the resignation of James S. Green; being sworn in on December 7.
 He was reelected in 1858 and 1860.
+The 1859–1860 election for the Speaker of the United States House of Representatives was particularly contentious.
+A recent anti-slavery book by Hinton Rowan Helper titled The Impending Crisis of the South had been endorsed by 68 congressman from the Republican Party, and Clark proposed a resolution which would have prohibited those individuals from being elected as Speaker of the House.
+Clark additionally had a listing of those who had endorsed Hinton's book read aloud.
+Clark's proposed resolution added to the contentiousness of the Speaker's election, to the extent that during discussion over the resolution, one congressman from New York pulled a gun on another congressman.

 By 1861, Clark was wealthy and owned 160 slaves.
 In April 1861, the Civil War began, with states seceding from the Union and forming the breakaway Confederate States of America.
 Clark was a leading Missouri secessionist.
 On May 10, the United States Army officer Nathaniel Lyon dispersed a pro-secessionist militia gathering outside of St. Louis, Missouri; a riot occurred when he took his prisoners through the St. Louis streets.
 The Missouri state government responded by creating a pro-secession militia organization known as the Missouri State Guard (MSG).